A MESSAGE FROM OUR CEO KATHLEEN DURKIN

 Outreach, Clinical, and Family Services

-Social workers continue support to our Foster Care parents who have the added challenges of parenting their kids who are home from school.
+- Social workers continue support to our Foster Care parents who have the added challenges of parenting their kids who are not able to attend camps or ESY.

 Personal Protective Equipment – PPE – and Funding

-We continue to acquire personal protective equipment including surgical masks, cloth masks, N95 masks, gowns, gloves, and face shields.
-We continue to pay retention bonuses for our frontline employees.
-We are also without some of our normal public funding and fundraising events are delayed.
+The Arc Baltimore continues to acquire personal protective equipment including surgical masks, cloth masks, N95 masks, gowns, gloves, and face shields.
+We continue hazard pay for our frontline employees in instances where COVID tests are pending or confirmed.

 WHAT IS COVID-19 AND WHAT CAN I DO?